dileepdwi10/Challenge-1/README.md

 ## Microservices:

+Below are the advantages of Microservices-

 Services in a microservice architecture are independently deployable.

 Services are organized around business capabilities.

 Services can be implemented using different programming languages, databases, hardware and software environment, depending on what fits best.

 Services are small in size, messaging-enabled, bounded by contexts, autonomously developed, independently deployable, decentralized and built and released with automated processes.

 ## Containerize Application:

+Below are the advantages of Containerize application-

 Portability between different platforms and clouds—it’s truly write once, run anywhere.